-The organization of this paper is as follows: In Section~2, we prepare the proof of theorems.
-In Section~3, we give the proof of Theorem~\ref{thm:OM-OM-second-sufficiency}.
+The organization of this paper is as follows: In Section~2, we give the proof of Theorem~\ref{thm:OM-OM-second-sufficiency}.
+In Section~3, we prepare the proof of Theorem~\ref{thm:OM-OM-second-necessary}.
 In Section~4, we give the proof of Theorem~\ref{thm:OM-OM-second-necessary}.
-In Ssection~5 we give the proof of Theorem~\ref{thm:wOM-wOM}.
+In Section~5, we give the proof of Theorem~\ref{thm:wOM-wOM}.

 At the end of this section, we make some conventions.
 Throughout this paper, we always use $C$ to denote a positive constant.
-If $f \le Cg$, we then write $f\ls g$ or $g\ls f$, and if $f \ls g \ls f$,we then write $f \sim g$.
+If $f \le Cg$, we then write $f\ls g$ or $g\gs f$, and if $f \ls g \ls f$, we then write $f \sim g$.